MelloB1989/noobs.blogs/posts/social-engineering-guide-part-2.md

 image_url: 'https://integrisit.com/wp-content/uploads/2022/12/social_engineering-01.png'
 ---

+---

+*Note: The information provided in this blog is for educational purposes only.
+Engaging in hacking activities without proper authorization is illegal and unethical.*

+---

 Social Engineering: Step-by-Step Guide Part 2
  ======================================
 In the previous blog we hosted the phishing website on localhost, in this blog we will be seeing how this website can be shared to the victim using port forwarding ⚡💎